shanselman/Windows-Wifi-Manager/README.md

 The code is garbage, but it made for a fun evening.
 Comments welcome.

-I think I may add "wifiprofiles delete NAME" as well.
+I think I may add "wifi delete NAME" as well.
 That would be useful.
 Or you can. ;)

 ##Possibilities